-Travel Jock Tip: If you are a museum lover then definitely check out the inside galleries like Nicholson Museum which has a massive collective of artifacts like The Colosseum and Macleay Museum which holds the oldest natural history collection in Australia.
-There for free by the way.
+Travel Jock Tip: If you are a museum lover then definitely check out the inside galleries like Nicholson Museum which has a massive collection of artifacts like The Colosseum and Macleay Museum which holds the oldest natural history collection in Australia.
+Therefore free by the way.

-With massive park lands, every state of Australia has a Royal Botanic Gardens.
+With massive parklands, every state of Australia has a Royal Botanic Gardens.
 One can be found adjacent to the Sydney Opera House.
 Again, it gives another good angle of the iconic landmark.
 Walk from the Opera House to Mrs. Macquaire’s Chair for the best vantage point.
-You may also bring your lunch or wine and relax with view and serenity of the place.
+You may also bring your lunch or wine and relax with the view and serenity of the place.

 Travel Jock Tip: Check out also the Art Gallery of New South Wales which is few meters walk from Royal Botanic Gardens.
 This is Australia’s leading art museums with winning contemporary art collections.

 I enjoyed walking in this large recreational and pedestrian precinct where you could find major public facilities and attractions in Sydney.
-Lively, interactive, fun and entertaining that is perfect for the family.
+Lively, interactive, fun, and entertaining that is perfect for the family.
 Catch Bayside restraints, cafes, and nightlife.
-Kids will also enjoy the large playground, Sea Life Sydney Aquarium, IMAX, Carousel, Powerhouse Museum, Wildlife Sydney Zoo and more.
-This is also shopping haven for everyone because of numerous shops around.
+Kids will also enjoy the large playground, Sea Life Sydney Aquarium, IMAX, Carousel, Powerhouse Museum, Wildlife Sydney Zoo, and more.
+This is also a shopping haven for everyone because of the numerous shops around.
 Big Ferris wheel, the Chinese garden, and Madame Tussauds wax museum are also not to miss.

 Check out some of the cool and cheap tours you could do in Darling Harbour.